 James Coggin - Drums and Vocals

-Formed in 2013, Dividium are a four-piece melodic technical metal band from Hull UK, who are about to send shockwaves throughout the metal world with their first official release T.H.R.E.E.
+Formed in 2013, Dividium are a four-piece metalcore band from Hull UK, who are riding the shockwaves send throughout the metal world with their latest official release T.H.R.E.E.

 Combining the organic fusion of vocalist Neil Bailey, guitarist Peter Delaney, bassist Joe Haslam and the drums of James Coggin, the band have established their reputation with modern, melodic and technical songs, utilising vocal harmonies and interesting arrangements to engage their audience.

 Often compared to their key influences: Tesseract, Protest The Hero, Neil’s unique vocal style has often had the band’s sound as Iron Maiden meeting Dillinger Escape Plan.
 One thing that’s for certain is that they don’t sound like anyone but themselves.

 Having released two records previously which established Dividium as local favourites, the band have stepped up their game with T.H.R.E.E. and are now more than ready to take their music to the rest of the UK and beyond.

 Neil explains: ‘It’s definitely the heaviest and most accessible that we’ve ever recorded.
 We’ve stuck with what we’re good at: catchy choruses and powerful riffs, but this time with added aggression and renewed vigor.